 The manual gear position is reached by moving the lever to the side from position D to the end position at "+S-".
-The combined instrument panel's symbol which returns to its rest position between + and -.
+The combined instrument panel's symbol

 "+S-" changes colour from WHITE to ORANGE and the digits 1, 2, 3 etc. are shown in a box, corresponding to the gear selected at the time.